-3.2.2.
-Features
+3.4.2 Features

-There are some unique features of the simulator.
-They include
+The unique features of the simulator include:

-- (i) Simulated real-time data update following the system clock; - (ii) The operational equipment and graphic display programs are used whenever possible, while other forecasting tools/products (e.g. NWP) are simulated on web-based displays; - Guidance mode Pop-up messages/questions/hints to remind/test/alert the participants of the completion of tasks or grasp of the weather situation or issuance of forecasts and warnings; - (iv) Change time mode To accelerate the progress of the case event and enable the exercise to be completed within a shorter time frame, say a couple of hours.
+- 1. Simulated real-time data update following the system clock; - 2.
+The operational equipment and graphic display programs are used whenever possible, while other forecasting tools/products (e.g. NWP) are simulated on web-based displays; - 3.
+Guidance mode Pop-up messages/questions/hints to remind/test/alert the participants of the completion of tasks or grasp of the weather situation or issuance of forecasts and warnings; - 4.
+Change time mode To accelerate the progress of the event and enable participants to complete the exercise within a shorter time frame, say a couple of hours.

-The weather case simulator is a portable Python web framework which simulates past severe weather scenarios.
-The simulator is able to reproduce much of the essential meteorological information that is available in the HKO Intranet, link to the HKO chart archives and to provide an interactive interface for various tasks.
-Some Python modules are used to build the web framework, database support and time synchronisation.
+The weather event simulator is a portable Python web framework which simulates past severe weather scenarios.
+The simulator is able to reproduce much of the essential meteorological information that is available in the HKO Intranet, to link to the HKO chart archives and to provide an interactive interface for various tasks.
+Some Python modules are used to build the web framework, database support and time synchronization.

-3.2.3.
-Implementation Process
+3.4.3 Implementation process

-The process of creating a weather case for the simulator can be roughly divided into three steps.
-In the first step, we select a high-impact/special weather event of interest (for example, a rapidly developing rainstorm over Hong Kong or a direct/near direct hit of a TC which has high impact to society), and collect observational data during the event.
+The process of creating a weather event for the simulator can be roughly divided into three steps.
+First, we select a high-impact/special weather event of interest (for example, a rapidly developing rainstorm over Hong Kong or a direct/near-direct hit of a TC likely to have a considerable impact on society) and collect observational data during the event.

-In the second step, we formulate a range of tasks (assessing the potential of severe gusts, determination of the TC position and estimation of the TC intensity, etc.) which resemble the tasks performed by the operational forecaster (See Figure 3.1).
+Second, we formulate a range of tasks (assessing the potential of severe gusts, determining the TC position, estimating the TC intensity, etc.) that resembles the tasks performed by the operational forecaster (see Figure 3.1).

-In the third step, we make available the weather monitoring, diagnosis and prognosis tools used by operational forecasters during these events on the weather case simulation platform as far as is practicable.
-These tools include the display of different types of surface and upperair weather observations (for example, the GIS-based meteorological display in Figure 3.2), remote sensing data (e.g. radar display in Figure 3.3), as well as nowcasting and forecasting tools (for example, the Integrated panel on rainstorm nowcasting products in Figure 3.4 and tropical cyclone information processing system in Figure 3.5).
+Third, we make available the weather monitoring, diagnosis and prognosis tools used by operational forecasters during these events on the weather simulation platform as far as is practicable.
+These tools include the display of different types of surface and upper-air weather observation (for example, the GIS-based meteorological display in Figure 3.2), remote sensing data (for example, the radar display in Figure 3.3), as well as nowcasting and forecasting tools (for example, the integrated panel of rainstorm nowcasting products in Figure 3.4 and tropical cyclone information processing system in Figure 3.5).
 The users can access these data and tools handily by clicking on the icons on the user interface (Figure 3.1).
-The final product is an integrated, interactive exercise on rainstorm and TC situations to assess/reinforce the participants' capability in executing the various responsibilities of an operational forecaster.
+The final product is an integrated, interactive exercise on rainstorm and TC situations to assess/reinforce the participants' capability to execute the various responsibilities of an operational forecaster.

 Figure 3.1.
-User interface of the weather case simulator
+User interface of the weather event simulator